Warden vs Uptime Kuma: The Next-Generation Upgrade

 When to Choose Warden

-• You need multi-region monitoring with false-positive filtering
+• You need multi-user access with role-based permissions

 • You require sub-20-second check intervals